top of page

 How We Measure Impact

-We don’t just deliver sessions we track what changes because of them.
-We gather:
+We don’t just deliver sessions — we track the changes that happen because of them.
+To understand our impact, we gather:

-• Pre and post programme wellbeing scores for confidence, resilience, and emotional regulation
+• Pre- and post-programme wellbeing scores, focusing on confidence, resilience, and emotional regulation

 • Feedback from teachers, parents, social workers, and youth workers